 Recruitment has fluctuated around 5 million recruits with occasional strong year classes.
-The 1998 year class is estimated to be the strongest in the time-series (14 334 thousand fish) and the 2007 year class is also one of the stronger year classes (9526 thousand fish).
-The 2013 year class is by far the lowest in the time-series (2297 thousand).
-The

-2014 year class and the incoming recruitment (year class 2016) are estimated to be well above the average, with the latter being the second highest of the time-series (7429 and 13 740 thousand fish).
+The 1998 year class is estimated to be the strongest in the time-series (14 451 thousand fish at age 1).
+The 2007 year class is also considered as quite strong (9941 thousand fish at age 1).
+The 2009 year class is by far the lowest in the time-series (2023 thousand fish at age 1).
+The 2014 and 2016 year class are estimated to be well above the average, with the latter being the second highest of the time-series.

-SSB has declined almost continuously from the highest value of 7481 t in 1971 to the lowest observed in the time-series in 1998 (1612 t).
-The exceptional year class of 1998 has increased SSB to above the long-term average.
-Between 2005 and 2017, SSB fluctuates around $B{PA}/B{trigger}$.
-The above average recruitment in 2015 and the strong 2016 year class are predicted to keep SSB just above $B{PA}/B{trigger}$.
+SSB has declined almost continuously from the highest value of 7385 t in 1971 to the lowest observed in the time-series in 1998 (1592 t).
+The exceptional year class of 1998 has increased SSB from Blim to above MSY Btrigger.
+From 2001 onwards, SSB remained above MSY Btrigger.
+From 2017 onwards, SSB further increases as a result of the decreasing fishing mortality and continuous good recruitment.